imartinezl/difw/docs/source/api.rst

 API Reference
 =============

-This part of the documentation covers all the interfaces of ``cpab``.
+This part of the documentation covers all the interfaces of ``difw``.
-For parts where ``cpab`` depends on external libraries, we document the most important right here and provide links to the canonical documentation.
+For parts where ``difw`` depends on external libraries, we document the most important right here and provide links to the canonical documentation.

 .. toctree::
     :maxdepth: 4
     :hidden:

-    cpab/cpab
+    difw/cpab
-    cpab/tessellation
+    difw/tessellation
-    cpab/backend
+    difw/backend

 .. autosummary::
-    ~cpab.cpab.Cpab
+    ~difw.cpab.Cpab
-    ~cpab.core.tessellation.Tessellation
+    ~difw.core.tessellation.Tessellation